Yuan-Meng/personal_website/content/posts/human_vision.md

 And it wasn't just vision --- I remember Berkeley CogSci PhD students had to write seminar essays explaining why neural networks (dubbed as ["connectionism"](https://en.wikipedia.org/wiki/Connectionism) in CogSci) weren't as good a fit for higher-level cognition as Bayesian models.
 The recurring argument was that neural networks require too much data to train, and it's way harder to adjust weights in a neural net than to modify edges in a Bayes net.
 For instance, a human may misclassify a dolphin as a fish but can quickly correct the label to a mammal --- at that time, it was hard to imagine how a neural network could perform this one-shot belief updating that was straightforward in a Bayes net.

 Only after so many years can I admit -- I never really understood the contention between Bayesian models and neural nets.
 First of all, they're not even at the same level of analysis, with the former describing the solution to a task and the latter solving it.
-Moreover, just as it was underwhelming for Marr to see a collection of specialized neurons and call it "understanding vision," it felt similarly underwhelming to draw a Bayes net for a cognitive task and call it "understanding cognition," without implementing the nitty-gritty details to actually build one.
+Moreover, just as it was underwhelming for Marr to see a collection of specialized neurons and call it "understanding vision," it felt similarly underwhelming to draw a Bayes net describing how a cognitive task should be done and call it "understanding cognition," without implementing the nitty-gritty details to build one.
 Years later, I heard my doubts spoken aloud by Hinton, in that same talk with Fei-Fei (he might as well just say MIT's [Josh Tenenbaum](https://web.mit.edu/cocosci/josh.html)'s name out aloud 😆).

 > <span style="background-color: #FFE88D"> *"For a long time in cognitive science, the general opinion was that if you give neural nets enough training data, they can do complicated things, but they need an awful lot of training data --- they need to see thousands of cats --- and people are much more statistically efficient.
 What they were really doing was comparing what an MIT undergraduate can learn to do on a limited amount of data with what a neural net that starts with random weights can learn to do on a limited amount of data. </br> </br> To make a fair comparison, you take a foundation model that is a neural net trained on lots and lots of data, give it a completely new task, and you ask how much data it needs to learn this completely new task --- and you discover these things are statistically efficient and compare favorably with people in how much data they need."* </span> --- Geoff Hinton (2023), <em>talk @Radical Ventures</em>, [46' 19''](https://youtu.be/E14IsFbAbpI?si=_OTpAbwpAquSqHQ-&t=2779).